spencer-rafada/Flowdrate/README.md

 # Future Work

-* Having the timer's state for the whole app (parent) so that it continues to run even if we navigate to other views.
+* ~~Having the timer's state for the whole app (parent) so that it continues to run even if we navigate to other views.~~ (Completed: 11/10/22)
-* Functionality of Drinking Water Feature - wherein a user can set how much water each day.
-Also, save this data to be viewed for analysis in the future
+* ~~Functionality of Drinking Water Feature - wherein a user can set how much water each day. ~~ (Completed: 11/10/22)
+* Also, save this data to be viewed for analysis in the future
 * Improve the design of each view.